puffproject/docs/README.md

  jboss/keycloak
 ```
 This will set your admin credentials to be `admin` and `pass` and import the Puff realm.
+* If you run into problems, make sure you have the proper path to the `realm.json` file when running the Docker command.

 **Locally with the standalone server**: